-Our regional headquarters in Singapore’s Central Business District is the vibrant hub of the BBC Studios Asia business with a culturally diverse team of 70 people.
-It is the combination of South East Asia Sales, Brand Services, Marketing & Brands, HR, Finance, BLA, Ad Sales and regional leadership teams that make this such an inspiring place to work.View Jobs
+Our regional HQ in Singapore’s Central Business District is the vibrant hub of BBC Studios Asia.
+With a culturally diverse team of over 70 people, it’s the combination of SouthEast Asia Sales, Brand Services, Marketing & Brands, HR, Finance, BLA, Ad Sales and regional leadership teams that make this an inspiring place to work.Search jobs

 Meet our people

 We're people like Andy Fernandez

 Andy, who brings a fresh look and approach to every project as a Senior Producer in Singapore.

 "My career in TV production began in Bombay back in 1994 and five years later I moved to a cable and satellite television network in Singapore.
 I fell in love with the city and have been here ever since.
 I did spend a few months with a production house, but broadcast has always been my thing.
 Nine years ago I joined BBC Worldwide as a Producer and I haven't looked back, continually developing my broadcast skills and growing my career."